breuerfelix/breuerfelix.github.io/_posts/19-02-18-react-graphql-auth.md

 ## State Management

-For state management of react applications many people use [ReduxJs](https://redux.js.org).
-I thought this is really complex because you have to pass everything to the props of your components.
+For state management of React applications, many people use [ReduxJs](https://redux.js.org).
+I thought this was really complex because you have to pass everything to the props of your components.
 Sometimes this gets really annoying when adding some functions to your state.
-You always have to make sure to pass them correctly to every component which needs to access this function.
+You always have to make sure to pass them correctly to every component that needs to access this function.

-After searching the web I learned about [MobX](https://mobx.js.org).
-I used Webpack to write ES6 code anyways, so I added another plugin to allow decorators in my javascript files.
-This function is really handy because MobX comes with alot of nice and easy to handly decorators.
+After searching the web, I learned about [MobX](https://mobx.js.org).
+I used Webpack to write ES6 code anyway, so I added another plugin to allow decorators in my JavaScript files.
+This feature is really handy because MobX comes with a lot of nice and easy-to-handle decorators.

-Every component which needs to access one specific state, just needs to get it inserted via decorators.
+Every component that needs to access one specific state just needs to get it inserted via decorators.
-In my opinion the code looks way cleaner and easier to read.
+In my opinion, the code looks way cleaner and easier to read.

 ### User State snippet